yuschick/stylelint-plugin-defensive-css/README.md

 CSS flexbox is one of the most useful CSS layout features nowadays.
 It’s tempting to add `display: flex` to a wrapper and have the child items ordered next to each other.
 The thing is when there is not enough space, those child items won’t wrap into a new line by default.
-We need to change that behavior with `flex-wrap: wrap`.
+We need to either change that behavior with `flex-wrap: wrap` or explicitly define `nowrap` on the container.

 Enable this rule in order to require all flex rows to have a flex-wrap value.